torvalds/linux/Documentation/admin-guide/laptops/samsung-galaxybook.rst

 Joshua Grisham <josh@joshuagrisham.com>

-This is a Linux x86 platform driver for Samsung Galaxy Book series notebook devices which utilizes Samsung's ``SCAI`` ACPI device in order to control extra features and receive various notifications.
+This is a GNU/Linux x86 platform driver for Samsung Galaxy Book series notebook devices which utilizes Samsung's ``SCAI`` ACPI device in order to control extra features and receive various notifications.